A great photo can transform a webpage. But not just any old photo will do. Finding the right image requires careful consideration.

 Better Photos = Better Website

-With the sheer amount of photography available at our fingertips, it’s easy to quickly grab an image and put it to use.
-But, is it the right one for the job?
+A nearly infinite number of images are available at our fingertips.
+It’s easy to just grab one and put it to use.
+But is it the right one for the job?

-In reality, it may take a little more effort to find the right photo.
-Consider your site’s subject matter, the appropriate color choices and the sizing you need.
+It takes effort to find the best photos.
+Consider your site’s subject matter, color scheme, and sizing requirements.
 That will help narrow your search.
 From there, it’s all about experimenting with different options and determining the best fit.

-Photography is an element that can truly make your website stand out.
+Photography can truly make your website stand out.
 Therefore, take your time and choose wisely!